Smoffyy/LibreChat-Definitive-Fork/setupdocs/AdvancedLMSTUDIOSetup.md

   preset:
     endpoint: "lm-studio"      # Must match your LM-Studio endpoint name
     model: "qwen3.5-9b"        # The exact model ID in LM-Studio
-    maxContextTokens: 100000   # Adjust based on your model's actual limit
+    maxContextTokens: 100000000   # Adjust based on your model's actual limit, put it to a high number because the UI will stop before you actually hit context.
 ```

 **Key Fields Explained:**